Last Updated on 7 September, 2021 by Samuelsson

 Investors are always looking for ways to maximize returns and control the downside risk in their portfolios.
 While ETFs try to offer diversification and reduce risk, investors are looking for ways to improve the returns from this group asset, which gave rise to ETF trading or rotation.
 But what exactly is ETF rotation?

-ETF rotation is the concept of buying and selling different ETFs at different times to maximize returns.
-It involves periodically moving money out of ETFs where momentum has slowed into ETFs that show strong momentum or offer better value.
-ETF rotation strategies are rules-based strategies that investors use to trade ETFs.
+ETF rotation strategies are the concept of buying and selling different ETFs at different times to maximize returns.
+Rotational trading involves periodically moving money out of ETFs where momentum has slowed into ETFs that show strong momentum or offer better value.
+ETF rotational strategies are rules-based trading strategies that investors use to trade ETFs.
 The strategies try to combine elements of investing and trading to improve returns and lower volatility.

 In this post, you will learn the following:

 - What ETF rotation is

 - How ETF rotational trading works

 - The ETFs that qualify for a rotational trading strategies